idaholab/moose/docs/content/documentation/systems/Materials/tensor_mechanics/ComputeElasticityTensor.md

 ## Description
 The material `ComputeElasticityTensor` builds the elasticity (stiffness) tensor with various user-selected material symmetry options.
 `ComputeElasticityTensor` also rotates the elasticity tensor during the initial time step only; this class does not rotate the elasticity tensor during the simulation.
-The initial rotation is only performed if the user provides arguments to the three Euler angle parameters.
+The initial rotation is only performed if the user provides arguments to the three Euler angle parameters; the Bunge Euler angles provided in this class are used to perform passive (from the sample to the crystal) rotations.

 For a general stiffness tensor with 21 independent components, the elasticity tensor within the tensor mechanics module can be represented with the notation shown in Eq \eqref{eq:rank4tensor_aux_indices}.
 Nonetheless, the full Rank-4 tensor with all 81 components is created by `ComputeElasticityTensor`.